-- Accepting proposals broken down into 100 or 200 MW projects. - A maximum of two proposals are allowed per proponent. - Proposed projects must be located in Saskatchewan. - Projects must be designed, sited, built, commissioned, and operated by the successful proponent on proponent-chosen sites.20
+- Accepting proposals broken down into 100 or 200 MW projects. - A maximum of two proposals are allowed per proponent. - Proposed projects must be located in Saskatchewan. - Projects must be designed, sited, built, commissioned, and operated by the successful proponent on proponent-chosen sites.

-Other important criteria outlined in the wind RFQ included the proponent having 17 Ibid.
-18 Ibid.
-19 Ibid. o 20 Ibid. prior experience with utility-scale wind projects, having the financial capability to carry out the project, being required to maintain a minimum level of equity, and showing proof of site control.21 Other factors taken into consideration by SaskPower during the RFP phase include pricing22, demonstrated community engagement, onsultation with Indigenous groups, compliance with the Ministry of Environment's Site Suitability Guidelines, and sustainability considerations.
-23
+Other important criteria addressed in the wind RFQ included the proponent having prior experience with utility-scale wind projects, having the financial capability to carry out the project, being required to maintain a minimum level of equity, and showing proof of site control.
+Other factors taken into consideration by SaskPower during the RFP phase include pricing, demonstrated community engagement, consulting with Indigenous groups, compliance with the Ministry of Environment's site suitability guidelines, and sustainability considerations.